cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.2.md

 ## 16. Additional Google Services

-This section covers the Google services that do not have an individual control and whether these services are on or off.
+This section covers the oogle services that do not have an individual control and whether these serviGces are on or off.

 ### Policy